shawnLOATRchen/PubMatic-REST-Assignment/README.md

 ## Demo

 - Clone or download the repo
-- direct inside the project
+- Go to the directory of the project
-- run `npm install` to install the dependencies
+- Run `npm install` to install the dependencies
-- run `node app` to run the project, the project is host on localhost:3000
+- Run `node app` to run the project, the project is host on localhost:3000

 ## Description